nzewail/dotfiles/README.md

-# dotfiles
+# my setup

-Nothing fancy just some dotfiles
+Nothing fancy just some dev tools i like to use